Lab 3: Introduction to JS

 with encodeURIComponent(value)

 and submit the form again.
 What changed?
+You should have seen your spaces in the message replaced with the encoded %20

 We progressively build the URL by concatenating form.action